ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 machine code.
 When implementing trial and error approaches likely to back-track often, exceptions can be used to achieve good performance.

-Exceptions belong to the type `exn` which is an [extensible sum type](/manual/extensiblevariants.html).
+Exceptions belong to the type `exn`, which is an [extensible sum type](/manual/extensiblevariants.html).

 ```ocaml